Unisys Corporation (UIS) Review – Making Smarter Decisions

-Unisys Corporation (NYSE: UIS) is -79.63% lower on its value in year-to-date trading and has touched a low of $3.93 and a high of $23.10 in the current 52-week trading range.
+Unisys Corporation (NYSE: UIS) is -80.21% lower on its value in year-to-date trading and has touched a low of $3.93 and a high of $23.10 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The UIS stock was last observed hovering at around $4.30 in the last trading session, with the day’s loss setting it -0.11%.
+The UIS stock was last observed hovering at around $4.48 in the last trading session, with the day’s loss setting it -0.41% off its average median price target of $6.00 for the next 12 months.
+It is also 49.12% off the consensus price target high of $8.00 offered by 4 analysts, but current levels are 18.6% higher than the price target low of $5.00 for the same period.

 Sponsored